B1aZer/ZettNoteWeb/README.md

  - state can be used as global app dep (app.state = new State()) and store each state
  - (tapable)?

+## How relationship would work

+ - tags
+ - there should be one way directions and 2 way diections
+ - how to set up a relation?

+## Animation

+  3 state transition:

+    - Create item ->
+    - minimize to center ->
+    - Transition to canvas (seamlessly), show other elements

 ## TODO:

   - TypeScript types

+  - WebComponents

+  - Revision history

+  - We can inplment evnt interception that would modify event arguments

   - How DOM should be rendered.
 2 options:
    - Class that responsible for all DOM manipulations Each component should be responsible